hadley/adv-r/Functional-programming.md

 environment(function(x = 4) g(x) + h(x))
 ```

-You can call anonymous functions without giving them a name, but the code is a little tricky to read because you must use parentheses in two different ways: to call a function, and to make it clear that we want to call the anonymous function `function(x) 3` not inside our anonymous function call a function called `3` (not a valid function name):
+You can call anonymous functions without giving them a name, but the code is a little tricky to read because you must use parentheses in two different ways: to call a function, and to make it clear that we want to call the anonymous function `function(x) 3`, not inside our anonymous function call a function called `3` (which isn't a valid function name!):

 ```R
 (function(x) 3)()